Developer Guide

 -

-— Gets the item counts for the given month and year and the previous (numberOfMonths - 1) months. -
+MonthlyListMap#getMultipleMonthCount(Month month, Year year, int numberOfMonths)— Gets the item counts for the given month and year and the previous (numberOfMonths - 1) months. -

-— Gets the month and year for the month before the given month and year.
+MonthlyListMap#getPreviousMonthAndYear(Month month, Year year)— Gets the month and year for the month before the given month and year.

-MonthlyListMap#getMultipleMonthCount(Month month, Year year, int numberOfMonths)
+MonthlyListMap#getMultipleMonthCount(Month month, Year year, int numberOfMonths) operation is exposed in the Model interface as

-Model#getMultipleMonthCount(Month month, Year year, int numberOfMonths)
+Model#getMultipleMonthCount(Month month, Year year, int numberOfMonths).

 The following sequence diagrams shows how the Monthly Statistics Feature works: